-Projections are estimates illustrating plausible courses of future population change based on assumptions about future natural change and net migration patterns.
+Projections are estimates illustrating plausible courses of future population change based on assumptions about natural change and net migration patterns.
 These projections are trends established from existing population data.
-The projected population for Flathead County through the year 2030 is shown in Figure 3.5 below.
-The projected population for 2030 is estimated at 125,980, representing an increase of 35,052 people from the current 2010 population of 90,928.
-The projection shows that the total population is likely to increase by approximately 39%.
-Based on existing natural change and net migration factors, this projected population increase will be due primarily to net migration and to a lesser extent by natural change.
+The projected population for Flathead County through the year 2030 is shown in Figure 3.6 below.
+The projected population for 2030 is estimated at 136,198 representing an increase of 31,841 people from the existing population in 2020 of 104,357.
+The projection shows that the total population is likely to increase by approximately 33%.
+Net migration will likely be the driving factor in population growth, while natural growth will be its limiting factor.